Autumn Wedding in Plettenberg Bay

 We recently got news that a Knysna Seahorse has been found in the Keurbooms Estuary.
 It’s the first time since the 2007 flood that one has been spotted so you can imagine… Continue reading

-Another outstanding wedding at Milkwood Manor on Sea
+Another outstanding beach wedding at Milkwood Manor on Sea

-On May 17th the air around Milkwood Manor crackled and fizzed as wedding planners, florists and chefs were weaving their magic for what turned out to be the most beautiful wedding… Continue reading
+On May 17th the air around Milkwood Manor crackled and fizzed as wedding planners, florists and chefs were weaving their magic for what turned out to be the most beautiful… Continue reading

 Milkwood Manor on Sea has taken its name from the Protected Milkwood trees that surround the property – But what is a Milkwood Tree you ask?
 This is what Wikipedia has to say.